-Exclusive: Brazil eyes clearer leniency deal rules after J&F uproar - sources
+Exclusive: Brazil eyes clearer leniency deals after J&F uproar, sources say

 J&F and the Batistas are involved in five different investigations.
 The accusations against Temer have put at jeopardy the passage of much-needed legislation to revamp Brazil's outdated pension, labor and tax codes.

-(Additional reporting by Ricardo Brito in Brasilia and Bruno Federowksi and Brad Brooks in São Paulo; Editing by Daniel Flynn and Andrew Hay)
+Reporting by Guillermo Parra-Bernal; Additional reporting by Ricardo Brito in Brasilia and Bruno Federowksi and Brad Brooks in São Paulo; Editing by Andrew Hay and Phil Berlowitz